AJWyman1/FakeNews/README.md

  | minister     | 0.007

+This RandomForest produced an incredible
+**0.979 Accuracy**

+# Conclusion

+There are trends that appear in both fake and true news that make them distinguishable from each other  with fake news relying on twitter, images and videos far more often than actual news.
+While true news relies far more on facts and actual statements.
+Fake news only exists to divide us as people.

  # Further work

  I would like to explore this dataset further and perform topic modeling to see what topics do both Fake and Real news talk about.

  I also would like to explore how well a quadra-gram (_groups of four words_) would perform